Heart Station: Commercial performance

 The album was also success on yearly ranking charts across Asia.
 On December 2, Tower Records ranked Heart Station as the second best selling album of 2008, behind Best Fiction by Japanese recording artist Namie Amuro.
 Despite not making the top spot, it was the highest selling studio album on their list.
 One day later, iTunes Japan listed the album as the highest selling album of 2008.
 Then in late December, Oricon Style listed the album as the fifth best selling album of 2008 in Japan, selling a total of 997,536 units; despite this entry, it was the highest selling studio album by a female artist.
-Since its release, it has sold 1,011,373 units according to Oricon Style, and was certified million by the Recording Industry Association of Japan (RIAJ) for shipments of one million units; this is Utada's seventh album to achieve a million award, and is currently her fifth best selling album by Oricon's database.
+Since its release, it has sold 1,011,373 units according to Oricon Style, and was certified million by the Recording Industry Association of Japan (RIAJ) for shipments of one million units; this is Utada's seventh album to achieve a million award, and is currently their fifth best selling album by Oricon's database.
 As of June 2016, it is the 275th best selling album of all time in Japan.